Knowledge Transfer Mentoring:

 You may recall the warnings from over a decade ago.
 Up to forty percent of the workforce was going to retire in five years, taking their knowledge with them.

 At long last, the great retirement wave has arrived.
-Large numbers of employees with 30 or more years of experience are leaving.
+After all the pandemic-related lockdowns and layoffs, large numbers of employees with 30 or more years of experience are leaving.
 This is happening at a time when budgets are tight, demographics are shifting, and the speed of change in the marketplace is accelerating.

 What a difference a decade makes.
 Now when that same expert tries to set a retirement date, the boss is the one doing the howling.
 "But you can't leave…nobody else can do what you do!"